I DON’T THINK OF YOU (UNTIL I DO)

-Excerpted from I Don’t Think of You (Until I Do), forthcoming with Future Tense Books.
-Preorder here.
+Excerpted from I Don’t Think of You (Until I Do) from Future Tense Books

 Once, in Middle School, I went into the city with my dad on a cultural excursion.
 Across the street from wherever we were—a restaurant or theater—a woman jumped out of her seat at an outdoor café.
 She screamed and ran, uninhibited and unencumbered despite very high heels, toward a man wearing a suit.
 She leapt into his arms and wrapped her legs around him.
 He said nothing, but he held her like that for a long time.

 I had never seen anything like it before.